-The Open 2019:
+Emotional Rory McIlroy feels 'love' in dramatic late Open bid

 But this was McIlroy, Northern Ireland's most famous sporting son, who set the course record of 61 at Royal Portrush as a 16-year-old.

+He was the one they'd all come to see, the man with a nation's weight on his shoulders.

-He'd clawed two back by the turn, but there was still a mountain to climb.
+He'd clawed two shots back by the turn, but there was still a mountain to climb.
 But a run of three straight birdies from the 10th made the impossible dream suddenly appear in touch.

 A bogey, via a greenside bunker on the short 13th, was like a dagger in the heart -- back to four over and with holes running out.

 But the star from Holywood, near Belfast has always been box office and he refused to give in, manufacturing another birdie on the 14th.
+The chase was back on and the feverish fans following him knew it and were willing him on.

 At the short 16th -- nicknamed "Calamity Corner" -- he put his tee shot to 12 feet and drained the putt, sparking the late crowd in the grandstand to rise to their feet, roaring him on.